Jayj1997/etcdgate/README.md

 contribute & PR

-we desperately need a frontend
+we desperately need a frontend. of course, if you'd like to contribute, you can contact me at ifisjayj@gmail.com

 ## difficulty